-- use conceptual tools and methodologies to analyze and understand their social world in the context of civil liberties and civil rights. - think and write critically about human behavior and community in the context of civil liberties and civil rights. - understand various methodological approaches used by social scientists to study the civil liberties and civil rights and their impact. - act in their world more effectively and become forces for positive change. - understand human diversity and how it influences civil liberties and civil rights. - understand the factual and historical background relating to the development of civil rights and liberties in the United States. - understand the structure of the United States Constitution and its history as it pertains to civil liberties and rights. - understand the structure of the United States Supreme Court and its history as it pertains to civil liberties and rights. - master major concepts and approaches in considering: - the relationship between the government and individuals as mediated by the Constitution. - the role of the government in the protection of classes of people. - the use of decisions and precedent by the Supreme Court in development of constitutional law. - critique and assess scholarly theories and evidence. - comprehend and analyze court opinions. - discuss and defend ideas orally, as part of the discussion and negotiations. - engage in meaningful and productive dialogue with others. - work independently and as part of group to analyze and present arguments. - construct and present arguments and evidence clearly in written work, including essay exam answers and legal opinions. - identify and comprehend major issues of cultural diversity in the United States, and possible conflict and cooperation arising from such diversity. - frame questions of diversity in terms of justice and injustice, equality and inequality.
+- use conceptual tools and methodologies to analyze and understand their social world in the context of civil liberties and civil rights. - think and write critically about human behavior and community in the context of civil liberties and civil rights. - understand various methodological approaches used by social scientists to study the civil liberties and civil rights and their impact. - act in their world more effectively and become forces for positive change. - understand human diversity and how it influences civil liberties and civil rights. - understand the factual and historical background relating to the development of civil rights and liberties in the United States. - understand the structure of the United States Constitution and its history as it pertains to civil liberties and rights. - understand the structure of the United States Supreme Court and its history as it pertains to civil liberties and rights. - master major concepts and approaches in considering: - the relationship between the government and individuals as mediated by the Constitution. - the role of the government in the protection of classes of people. - how political and legal structures weigh the rights and responsibilities of individuals and groups. - the use of decisions and precedent by the Supreme Court in development of constitutional law. - critique and assess scholarly theories and evidence. - comprehend and analyze court opinions. - discuss and defend ideas orally, as part of the discussion and negotiations. - engage in meaningful and productive dialogue with others. - apply major theoretical concepts regarding law, religion, and politics to real-world situations. - identify and comprehend major issues of cultural diversity in the United States, and possible conflict and cooperation arising from such diversity.

-- discern the ethical consequences of the granting or denial of various civil rights and liberties to individuals and others. - live and work through cultural conflicts in ways that reflect the values of tolerance and inclusion articulated in the University's mission.
+- frame questions of diversity in terms of justice and injustice, equality and inequality. - discern the ethical consequences of the granting or denial of various civil rights and liberties to individuals and others. - live and work through cultural conflicts in ways that reflect the values of tolerance and inclusion articulated in the University's mission.